 The University currently offers a range of high-quality, fully online courses for any student affected by the COVID-19 situation.
 A list of the available online courses can be found here.

 Students who have to return home may wish to select an alternative course or courses if the courses they are currently enrolled in are not available through the online platform.
 Enrollment for these courses must be completed as soon as possible.

-Due to the ongoing challenges of COVID-19, the University is also making preparations for a possible partial campus closure.
-In this situation the University would continue to support students with a range of remote learning options.
 Given it will now be possible for all courses to be taught online, an individual study plan for recalled study abroad and exchange students is no longer necessary.
 Auckland does still need to know whether you wish to study there in person, with them online, or to withdraw from your program.